MathewAlexander/Recommender-bot/README.md

 # Recommender-bot

-A Rasa based  AI chatbot perfume recommendation
+A Rasa based  AI chatbot for perfume recommendation